Elizabeth Lamb, Viscountess Melbourne: Personal relationships

 In 1782, Lady Melbourne became acquainted with George, Prince of Wales while visiting her son Peniston twice a week at Eton College.
 The relationship proved to be of benefit to Lord Melbourne, who was made Gentleman of the Bedchamber to Prince George at Carlton House.
-Lady Melbourne's fourth son George (b.
-1784) was widely believed to have been fathered by the prince, who acted as the boy's godfather.
+Lady Melbourne's fourth son George (born 1784) was widely believed to have been fathered by the prince, who acted as the boy's godfather.

-Early on, Lady Melbourne seemed to have a fraught relationship with Caroline St. Jules.
-This is because Caroline St. Jules' and George Lamb's marriage, in the early years, was a rocky marriage.
+Early on, Lady Melbourne seemed to have a fraught relationship with Caroline St. Jules, the wife of her son George.
+The early years of their marriage were rocky.
 Lady Melbourne was upset that Caroline St. Jules would confide her marriage problems to her mother, Lady Elizabeth Foster.
-Lady Elizabeth Foster saw the worst in Caroline St. Jules’ marital problems.
-Lady Elizabeth Foster was so furious that George Lamb seem unfazed by his neglect towards Caroline St. Jules that Lady Elizabeth Foster “look upon [George Lamb] to be some kind of monster”.
+Foster saw the worst in Caroline's marital problems.
+She was so furious that George seemed unfazed by his neglect towards her daughter that she is purported to have said to “look upon [George Lamb] to be some kind of monster”.